-Prerequisite(s): Cosmetology Theory I-COS 120 and into college level reading and writing using COMPASS/ASSET or ACT composite.
+Prerequisite(s): Cosmetology Theory I-COS 120 and test into college level reading and writing using placement test.

 COS 122 COSMETOLOGY THEORY III

 This course will include the mathematics of cosmetology, a study of the practical application of salon management, Illinois Law as defined by the Illinois Department of Rules and Regulations and a review of the entire curriculum in preparation for the Illinois State Board Examination.